tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-28-sql-unit-test-runner.markdown

 */
 ```

-Note that in pure JSON, newlines are NOT allowed and the above JSON when deserializing directly will report syntax errors.
+Note that in pure JSON, newlines are NOT allowed and deserializing the above JSON directly will give syntax errors.
 However, as you can see, newlines and whitespaces greatly improve readability of the complex test query.
 Therefore, I add a pre-processing step in SQL Test Runner to replace all whitespace characters (`\s+`) in test block with a single space (` `).
 The additional computation is minimal and it is quite a good trade-off for much better *readability* of the test scripts.